Cascada: The German Eurodance Powerhouse

 Key tracks

-What Hurts the Most — Their 2007 cover of the Rascal Flatts country song became another major international hit, showcasing their formula of transforming songs into dance anthems.
+What Hurts the Most — Their 2007 cover of the Rascal Flatts song became a major European hit, peaking at number one in the UK and demonstrating their crossover appeal.

-Evacuate the Dancefloor — The 2009 title track from their third album marked a shift towards electro and synth-pop, earning them a major chart hit in the UK and US.
+Evacuate the Dancefloor — The 2009 title track from their third album marked a shift towards electro-house, earning them a major chart hit across Europe and in the US.